RV weather safety guide: How to survive extreme heat, cold, and high winds

 Extreme cold weather safety: Protecting your RV and its occupants

 Living in an RV during freezing temperatures requires more than just turning up the thermostat.
 Because RVs lack the thermal mass and deep-earth plumbing of traditional homes, you must take active steps to prevent system failures and dangerous condensation.
-Mold will find you in winter if you’re not careful and maybe even if you are careful.
+Mold will find you in winter if you’re not careful, and maybe even if you are careful.
+Here are some RV winter living tips.

 - Heated water hoses and tape: A standard white garden hose will freeze and crack in minutes at sub-freezing temperatures.
 Use a dedicated heated water hose or wrap your existing hose in UL-rated heat tape and foam insulation.